kalinski10/Appetizers/README.md

-# Appetizers this is my fidt fully customized swiftUI-app
+# Appetizers: this is my first fully customized swiftUI-app